benmvp/slides/2017/nodevember/why-react.md

 - Also thank YOU for attending and sticking around!
 - My goal is for you to learn at least one thing you can take away to be a better dev
 - Slides are available on Twitter and Blog
+- Would love to hear from you about things that were unclear, wanna know more about or general questions
-- Ask questions on Twitter, via email or AMA!
+- Ask on Twitter, via AMA or email
-- Thanks and enjoy the rest of the conference!
+- Thanks and I hope you enjoyed the conference